Purpose of the Secretaries Board

 Members are expected to attend all meetings in-person and as scheduled, noting proxies are permitted to attend when substantive acting arrangements are in place, or as agreed on a case-by case basis by the Chair.

-The Deputy Secretary Governance PM&C, First Assistant Secretary Government Division PM&C, Assistant Secretary Government Division PM&C, and the PM&C Secretary’s Chief of Staff will attend all meetings as note-takers.
-Senior thinkers or practitioners, including from outside the Australian Public Service, may be co-opted for items at the request of Board members.
+The Deputy Secretary Governance and Corporate Group PM&C, First Assistant Secretary, Government Division PM&C, Assistant Secretary, Legal Policy Branch PM&C and the PM&C Secretary’s Chief of Staff will attend all meetings as notetakers.
+Senior leaders or practitioners, including from outside the Australian Public Service, may be co-opted for items at the request of Board members.

 All members must declare any potential, apparent or actual conflicts of interest as they arise.